|Co-operation in the field of Research and Technology|

 The main articles of import from Belgium were machinery and equipment, metals and metal products and chemical products.

-The number of hosted tourists grew as well, from 8 thousand in 2013 to over 15 thousand in 2017.
-In addition to Tallinn, the regions of Tartumaa, Pärnumaa and Lääne-Virumaa were popular among visitors.
+The number of hosted tourists grew as well, from 8 000 Belgian tourists in 2013 to over 15 000 in 2017.
+In addition to Tallinn, the counties of Tartumaa, Pärnumaa and Lääne-Virumaa were popular among visitors.

 The educational and scientific co-operation is conducted in the framework of agreements between Estonia-Flanders and Estonia-Wallonia-Francophone community.
 Estonia as well as Flanders have allocated grants and exchanged students in the framework of summer courses.
 The Francophone community has over the course of the years sent French language lectors to Estonia and offered grants for the language studies.